Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Computational simulations

-To illustrate how entropy in GMRF models can be used to quantify and and measure variability in data, we show an example using some grayscale images.
-For this experiment we would like to know which of the four images - Baboon, Lena, Cameraman and a texture piece - contains higher entropy in terms of a GMRF model, that is, which one of them has more variation of contextual patterns.
-Figure \ref{fig:resbloco} shows the values of Fisher information and entropy for each image.
-The results indicate that the Baboon image has the lowest entropy in comparison to the others and the texture piece has the highest value.
-This fact is possibly due to the presence of strong edges and some fine details making the distribution of patterns more uniform, defining a more unstable configuration.
+To measure the entropy in isotropic pairwise GMRF models we show an illustrative example using some real data in the form of grayscale images.
+For this experiment four different classical images were considered - Baboon, Lena, Cameraman and a texture piece.
+Our objective is to investigate how the entropy in GMRF model could be used to quantify and and measure the variability of the local configuration patterns presented in data.
+Figure \ref{fig:resbloco} shows the values of Fisher information and Shannon entropy for each one of the four images.
+The results indicate that the Baboon image has the lowest entropy and the texture piece has the highest value.
+We observed that it is the opposite of what happens if we discard the dependence struture between the observations by setting $\beta = 0$ (that is, for independent observations).
+The usual image entropy $H$, computed directly from the image histogram provides a completely different information since it relies only in the individual pixel intensities.
+With the definition of $H_{\beta}$ for the GMRF model it is possible to analyze entropy in a different scale level.
+Note also that im terms of $\Psi_{\beta}$, the texture image can be considered as an outlier (it shows a significantly smaller value in comparison to other three natural images).

-Finally, to show how entropy is related to the distribution of patterns along the GMRF we compared its value for 4 versions of the lena image from a very blurred one (low variability of contextual patterns) to a very noisy one (high variability of contextual patterns).
+Finally, to investigate how these information-theoretic measures are related to the distribution of patterns along an isotropic pairwise GMRF model we compared the values of $\Phi_{\beta}$, $\Psi_{\beta}$ and $H_{\beta}$ for different versions of the same grayscale image, from a very blurred one (less variability of local patterns) to a very noisy one (more variability of local patterns).
 Figure \ref{fig:resruido} shows the obtained results.
-As expected the entropy of the noisy images is higher.
+Note that the uncertainty about the real value of the inverse temperature parameter $\beta$ grows as the noise level increases since $\Psi_{\beta}$ is significantly reduced.
+Note also that $\Phi_{\beta}$ is an effective measure in capturing the differences between the images as they get smoother or noisier.